niilante/FFCK/docs/FAQ/FAQ.md

 Yes, it is!
 But not via configuration, the `moz_allow_downgrade` option is hardcoded and a environment variable.
 You can add `--allow-downgrade` to the target field on your Firefox shortcut.
 Keep in mind that this parameter is unsupported and you do this at your own risk.

+### GDrive, GMail, YouTube are slow in Firefox - What can I do?!

+Google decided to cook their own soup, the redesigned their own services, GDrive, GMail, YouTube (_you name it_).
+These website using now non-standard JavaScript (aka homebrew) stuff.
+This is called "Polymer".
+Polymer is (by default) enabled on the new design.
+The only chance you have is to [opt-in into the old layout](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).
+In other words, Google has _maybe_ found a way to force competing browsers into planned obsolescence (or at least that's their plan).

+> YouTube page load is 5x slower in Firefox and Edge than in Chrome because YouTube's Polymer redesign relies on the deprecated Shadow DOM v0 API. - Source: [Mozilla Dev.](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).